Intercity 2: Stadler KISS

 In 2020, 17 used Stadler KISS EMUs were purchased from WESTbahn.
 These trains are able to operate at 200 km/h.
 4-car units are denoted Class 4110, 6-car units are denoted Class 4010.

 A first batch of 4-car units started operating on the Dresden-Berlin-Rostock line in March 2020.
 6-car units started operating on the Stuttgart-Singen-Zurich line in December 2022.
-These latter units replaced the loco-hauled IC2 consists that had been intended to operate Stuttgart-Singen-Zurich.
+These latter units replaced the loco-hauled IC2 consists that had been intended to operate on line 87 (Stuttgart––Zurich).
 Loco-hauled IC2 units were only able to operate Stuttgart-Singen but could not continue on to Switzerland as the manufacturer had failed to achieve approval for the ETCS safety system that is required for Switzerland.

 At the beginning of 2025, all 17 trainsets were put up for sale stating insufficient capacity and overly costly and complicated maintenance which is still conducted in Vienna.